ohager/burst-balance-alert/README.md

 # burst-balance-alert
-Simple service, that notifies you (or others) when a Burst account reaches a certain balance.
+Simple service, that notifies you (or others) via Mail, SMS, or Telegram, when a Burst account reaches a certain balance.

+🚨WORK IN PROGRESS 🚨

+> Not ready yet - DON'T USE

 # Introduction